Related

 • Medicinal and pharmaceutical products

-Foreign companies have thus far been almost completely absent in sectors such as public works and infrastructure.
+Foreign companies have thus far been almost completely absent from sectors such as public works and infrastructure.

-While the PP market currently is almost completely dominated by Japanese companies, in fact only a very small percentage of Japanese companies is currently engaged in providing goods and services to Japanese government.
+While the public procurement market is currently almost completely dominated by Japanese companies, in fact only a very small percentage of Japanese companies are currently engaged in providing goods and services to the Japanese government.
 In 2013, only 1.2% of registered firms in Japan had obtained eligibility as a supplier to the government.

-Also 40% of the government tenders are issued in the Kantou-Koushinetsu region, which consists of Tokyo and the surrounding areas.
-This is followed by the Kinki-region (Osaka) and Tokai-Hokuriku region with each 12% of all tenders.
+Also, 40% of government tenders are issued in the Kantou-Koushinetsu region, which consists of Tokyo and the surrounding areas.
+This is followed by the Kinki region (Osaka) and the Tokai-Hokuriku region, each with 12% of all tenders.

 Forty per cent of all tenders issued are open tenders, which offer a level playing field.
 16% are so-called ‘Open Counter’ tenders, for small-lot goods and services, together with limited tenders (zuii-keiyaku).
-This offers opportunities a plenty to compete at a level playing field.
+This offers plenty of opportunities to compete on a level playing field.

-Another indication of the opportunities present is the fact that in many cases, there are only one or two bidders reacting to an invitation to tender.
-According to analysts, many companies tend to focus on the largest government entities and are primarily active in the busiest season (February) or only in the Tokyo-area.
+Another indication of the opportunities present is the fact that, in many cases, there are only one or two bidders responding to an invitation to tender.
+According to analysts, many companies tend to focus on the largest government entities and are primarily active in the busiest season (February), or only in the Tokyo area.
 By taking the appropriate approach, this might allow new entrants to gain new business opportunities.

 Source: NJSS public procurement information & analysis service